makovstanislav/poco-stanislav/week3/intro_to_programming/exercise_5/pseudo_code.md

 INIT monthIndex AS INTEGER
-INIT lookUpTable – an object with 12 key-value pairs: month index and respective max number of days INIT errorMsg = "Please enter a date in dd.mm format" INIT result
+INIT lookUpTable – an object with 12 key-value pairs: month index and respective max number of days INIT errorMsg = "Please enter a date in dd.mm format" INIT result AS INTEGER

 PROMPT to enter dd.mm
 GET input FROM user
+// Validate
 IF input is valid THEN
     // Calculate the day of the year
-    SET day to result
+    SET day TO result
-    FOR each month in lookUpTable as long as it less than monthIndex ADD numberOfDays to result
+    FOR each key (month index) IN lookUpTable
+        IF less than monthIndex THEN
+            ADD numberOfDays TO result
+        ENDIF
     ENDFOR
     DISPLAY result
 ELSE